SweBarre/demo/rancher/README.md

 # Rancher Management Server Demo Environment

-iThis will create an RKE2 cluster running on EC2 with an wide open security group and local created id\_ed25519 ssh keys and then install Rancher Management Server
+This will create an RKE2 cluster running on EC2 with an wide open security group and local created id\_ed25519 ssh keys and then install Rancher Management Server
 It will also create a kubeconf in the directory pointing to the first rke2 master node

 ## Getting started